Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Relationship of with Stability under Data Perturbations, Proximity to Multiple Optima, and LP Sharpness

 \subsection{Stability under data perturbations, proximity to multiple optima, LP sharpness}

 Both the primal and dual problems in the symmetric form \eqref{pro:symmetric_primal_dual} are instances of the following generic form of LP:

 where the feasible set $\calFu$ is the intersection of the nonnegative orthant $\R^n_+$ and an affine subspace $\Vu$.
 The objective function $g^\top u$ is a linear function.
 We denote the optimal solution of \eqref{pro:generic LP} by $\calU^\star$, in which $u^\star$ is an optimal solution.
 We let $\opt(\check{g})$ denote the set of optimal solutions of the generic LP \eqref{pro:generic LP} with the objective vector equal to $\check{g}$.
 For example, $\opt(g) = \calU^\star$.
 The primal problem \eqref{pro:primal LP} is an instantiation of \eqref{pro:generic LP} with $\calFu = \calF_p$, $\Vu=V_p$, and $g = c$.
 Similarly, the dual problem \eqref{pro:dual LP_s} is another instantiation of \eqref{pro:generic LP} with $\calFu = \calF_d$, $\Vu=V_d$, and $g = q$.
-Now we define the three measures.

-\textbf{Definitions of the three measures.} The first measure is the stability under data perturbation $\zeta$, the size of the smallest data perturbation on $g$ such that a new optimal solution occurs. \begin{definition}[Stability under data perturbations] The stability under data perturbations is defined as
+With this symmetric form, the stability under data perturbation $\zeta$ can be defined as follows. \begin{definition}[Stability under data perturbations] The stability under data perturbations is defined as